gsfaigan/PulseFire/README.md

 ---

-### 🚫 Important Notice and Disclaimer
+### Important Notice and Disclaimer

-This project is published **for educational and portfolio purposes only**.
+For Educational and Portfolio Use Only
-Please **do not copy, redistribute, or plagiarize** any part of this code, visuals, or design.
+Please do not copy, redistribute, or plagiarize any code, visuals, or design.
-This repository is **not intended for commercial use or public distribution.**
+Not for commercial use or public distribution.
-It exists solely to showcase my personal programming and design work.
+This repository exists to showcase my personal programming and design work.